2018-19 Ambassador Candidates

 County Ambassadors act as visible 4-H members - role models for their fellow 4-H members, their county, their state and their world.

 What Recognitions Distinguish County Ambassadors from Other 4-Hers?

 County Ambassadors stand out among other 4-Hers because of special attire such as:

 * County Ambassador Star Rank patch (hat) or the Star Rank pin (lanyard), earned upon appointment and worn during years of service.

 * County-specific County Ambassador uniform (usually a special jacket, polo shirt and/or nametag).
 The attire for each county varies and often can be decided upon each year by the County Ambassador team.

-County Ambassador teams will develop a Plan of Action for their term.
+County Ambassador teams will develop an Ambassador Project that includes a Plan of Action for their term.
 This plan will help the team stay focused on common goal throughout the year.
 For teams that have two year terms, it is recommended that a new plan is developed for each year of service.

 The Ambassador Application will be handed out at the interest meeting or contact the 4-H Office to receive your copy.